 Herzing College Montreal Business Administration Program

 This accelerated program is designed to prepare you for work quickly and effectively.
-Students do hands-on assignments to practice every computer program and business administration skill.
+Students do hands-on assignments to practise every computer program and business administration skill.

 After completing the training, the internship helps you transition into your first job.